Securing Ultra Low-Power MCUs at the Edge of the IoT

-IoT security issue are well known, but not easily addressed.
-Most security tools use methods developed for our 64-bit laptops, tablets, or smartphones that are not well-suited for the low resource 8-,16- or 32- bit devices that are the foundation of the IoT today.
+IoT security issues are well known, but not easily addressed.
+Most security tools use methods developed for 64-bit laptops, tablets, or smartphones which are not well-suited for the low resource 8-,16- or 32- bit devices—the foundations of the IoT today.
 These security methods are also typically computationally intensive—putting both a time-to-compute and energy burden on battery-powered devices.
 In this webinar, we will learn how the Renesas-SecureRF partnership uniquely delivers a practical and secure identification and authentication solution that meets the easy-to-deploy, low-power requirements of IoT edge nodes.

 This webinar will discuss: